This is the biggest marketing problem I’ve ever seen.

 This is where the real money is made.

-These are the high-ticket offers, the meaningful upsells (I like to call these ‘pocket money pitches’), and the products or services that usually have a few zeros attached to them.
+These are the high-ticket offers, the meaningful upsells (I like to call these ‘profit pitches’), and the products or services that usually have a few zeros attached to them.

 This is your bread and butter.